JamesM25/hyperswitch/docs/try_local_system.md

    The following steps assume that you are running the commands within the WSL shell environment.

+   > Note that you may need to increase the amount of memory that WSL can use, either through the `.wslconfig` file in your user directory, or by creating a swap file in WSL itself. `cargo build` may fail to build the `router` crate if WSL has less than 24GB of memory available, but your mileage may vary.

-2. Install the stable Rust toolchain using `rustup`:
+3. Install the stable Rust toolchain using `rustup`:

    ```shell
    curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh